JelleZijlstra/taxonomy/docs/future-work.md

   - Add a way to ignore incomplete articles (e.g. ones I have only the abstract for)
   - Make sure to ignore invalid names (e.g. redirects)
   - Threshold should be at least at {Protodoris nov.pdf}
+- Check that species-group names and genus-group names are only synonyms of other names of the same group.
+Family-group names can be synonyms of high-group names and vice versa.

 ## New data not currently included